 Mots clés: Mortalité, Santé, Différentiels rural-urbain, espérance de vie, Brésil.

 1. Introduction

-By the time of urbanization and industrialization processes in Western countries, residents of urban areas used to exhibit higher mortality rates than their rural counterparts (Woods 2003).
-Indeed, living conditions improved in Western cities through socio-economic development and economic growth (Deaton 2003).
-Nevertheless, unequal regional socio-economic development led to health and mortality differentials within countries (Allan, Williamson, and Kulu 2017).
-In the United States, for example, rural and non-metropolitan residents are more likely to experience lack of access to health equipment, health illiteracy and other kinds of socio-economic deprivation which result in a disadvantaged position regarding life expectancy and health indicators in general (Chen et al. 2019; Henning-Smith et al. 2019).
+At the beginning of urbanization and industrialization processes in Western countries, residents of urban areas used to exhibit higher mortality rates than their rural counterparts (Woods 2003).
+Living conditions improved in Western cities through socio-economic development and economic growth (Deaton 2003), however, unequal regional socio-economic development led to health and mortality differentials within countries (Allan, Williamson, and Kulu 2017).
+In the United States, for example, rural and non-metropolitan residents are more likely to experience lack of access to health equipment, health illiteracy and other kinds of socio-economic deprivation which result in life expectancy and health disadvantages (Chen et al. 2019; Henning-Smith et al. 2019).

-The debate over urban and rural mortality differentials in developing countries follows two approaches: infant/child mortality and adult mortality (Garcia 2020; Menashe-Oren and Stecklov 2018).
+The debate over urban and rural mortality differentials in developing countries is usually divided in two components: infant/child mortality and adult mortality (Garcia 2020; Menashe-Oren and Stecklov 2018).
 Infant and child mortality are more impacted by community-level characteristics and socio-economic situations (Garcia 2020).
-In Brazil, urban areas exhibit an under-five mortality advantage in comparison to the country’s rural areas, as a result of its better socio-economic status such as higher schooling levels and more increased access to sanitation and public services in general (Sastry 1997).
+In Brazil, for example, urban areas exhibit an under-five mortality advantage in comparison to the country’s rural areas, as a result of higher schooling levels and higher access to sanitation and public health facilities (Sastry 1997).

-Despite the urban advantaged observed in child and infant mortality levels, most studies documented lower adult mortality rates in rural areas of low-income countries (Menashe-Oren and Stecklov 2018).
-Metropolitan regions in developing countries present high within-urban mortality gaps among social groups due to unequal access to essential public services (health equipment, education, and sanitation) as a consequence of a rapid urbanization process.
-Living conditions in these developing urbanized centers deteriorate individuals’ health and expose them to higher mortality risks compared to their rural counterparts in a similar way as observed in the past for more developed countries, resulting in an urban death penalty (Fink, Günther, and Hill 2016).
+Despite the urban advantage observed in child and infant mortality levels, most studies documented lower adult mortality rates in rural areas of low-income countries (Menashe-Oren and Stecklov 2018).
+Metropolitan regions in developing countries present high within-urban mortality gaps among social groups due to unequal allocation of essential public services and infrastructure, a consequence of rapid urbanization processes that took place over the last 50-70 years.
+Living conditions in these developing urbanized centers deteriorate individuals’ health and expose them to higher mortality risks compared to their rural counterparts, characterizing an urban death penalty (Fink, Günther, and Hill 2016).

-It is a feature of Brazilian mortality differentials.
-The advantage of urban environments regarding mortality in Brazil prevails in some specific conditions.
+These elements of urban-rural mortality debate are documented in several studies of Brazilian mortality differentials.
+For instance, the advantage of urban environments regarding mortality in Brazil prevails in some specific conditions.
 Carvalho and Wood (1978) showed that urban-rural life expectancy differentials favored the urban areas of wealthier social strata.
 In contrast, we observe the opposite in impoverished regions of the country in the 1960-70 period.
-Using the 2010 National Census mortality data, Albuquerque (2019) verified a mortality advantage for rural areas, especially for the males.
+Using the 2010 National Census mortality data, Albuquerque (2019) verified a mortality advantage for rural areas, especially for men.
 He estimated 73.6 and 69.3 life expectancy at birth for the rural and urban male population, respectively, and 77.8 and 77.1 years for females.
-Pereira (2020) disentangled these findings by looking into social groups of different urban areas.
-He compared Brazilian mortality levels of urban residents from slums and from out of slums with rural resident’s mortality levels and verified an urban penalty for those living in these marginalized urban environments.
-The urban periphery of Brazilian metropolitan areas is known for its low urban assets and damaged social conditions, presenting high violence and crime rates and deprivation of public assets such as public sanitation (Rodella 2015).
-The result of this scenario is a worsened health and mortality status of the urban periphery adult population of the country (Pereira 2018; Pereira and Queiroz 2016).
+Pereira (2020) disentangled these findings by comparing Brazilian mortality levels of urban residents from slums and from out of slums with rural resident’s mortality levels and verified an urban death penalty for those living in these marginalized urban environments.
+Indeed, residents of the Brazilian periphery of urban metropolitan areas have to deal with damaged social conditions, limited access to basic urban infrastructure and services such as schools, health facilities and public sanitation, as well as high violence and crime rates (Rodella 2015).
+This scenario of social deprivation culminates in worsened health and mortality status of the urban periphery adult population of the country (Pereira 2018; Pereira and Queiroz 2016).